 Often misspelled Euphorbia mamillaris

-Euphorbia mammillaris is a short stemmed, dioecious shrublet producing a dense cluster.
-The stem is thick, erect, simple and ribbed, deep green, up to 14 inches (35 cm) tall and up to 2.4 inches (6 cm) in diameter.
-Usually there are many club-like, lateral branches.
-The "spines" are the solitary sterile peduncles.
-They are occasionally present and scattered, thick, whitish and up to 0.4 inch (1 cm) long.
-The leaves are small, green and ephemeral.
-It produces yellow solitary cyathia at the tip of each stem in late winter to early summer.
+Euphorbia mammillaris is a short-stemmed dioecious succulent shrublet that forms dense clusters of many erect deep green stems with "spines," which are solitary sterile peduncles.
+The stems are club-like, ribbed, up to 14 inches (35 cm) tall, and up to 2.4 inches (6 cm) in diameter.
+The spines are occasionally present and scattered, thick, whitish, and up to 0.4 inches (1 cm) long.
+Leaves are small, green, and ephemeral.
+The plant produces yellow solitary cyathia at the tip of each stem in late winter to early summer.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Euphorbias are very easy to care for.
 They require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 Feed with a half-strength fertilizer monthly if you are growing them in containers or your soil is poor.